MagnusThiemer/BirdWatchingWebsite/README.md

 Apply the provided CSS to the page by adding another <link> element just below the existing one provided at the start.
 You don't need to know any CSS to do this assessment; you just need to put the provided CSS inside an HTML element.

-**Hint:**
+**Hint:** The provided CSS is designed so that when the correct structural elements are added to the markup, they will appear green in the rendered page.

-The provided CSS is designed so that when the correct structural elements are added to the markup, they will appear green in the rendered page.
+Happy Hacking